 World Student Christian Federation

-WSCFConnect.org is a new social network for WSCF students, senior friends, and supporters.
-There is also a Facebook page, and it is possible to follow tweets on Twitter.
 The World Student Christian Federation (WSCF) encompasses 106 national student movements.
-Its general secretary is Christine Housel (pictured far left), an American Episcopalian.
-The WSCF vice-chair is also an American, Shantha Ready Alonso, a Roman Catholic who served as an intern with the National Council of Churches.
-One of the North America regional co-chairs is Presbyterian Rachel Medema (pictured, near left) and Luciano Kovacs, originally from Italy's Waldensian Church, is North America secretary.
+Its general secretary is Christine Housel (pictured far right), an American Episcopalian.
+The WSCF vice-chair is also an American, Shantha Ready Alonso.
+One of the North America regional co-chairs is Presbyterian Rachel Medema (pictured, near right) and Luciano Kovacs, originally from Italy's Waldensian Church, is North America secretary.
 There are regional secretaries for Africa, Latin America/Caribbean, Europe, the Middle East, and Asia/Pacific as well as North America.

 TO ECUMENICAL ORGANIZATIONAL LINKS